Beach House: 2018–2019: 7

 On February 15, 2018, the band released a new song, "Lemon Glow," and announced it as the lead single from their then-upcoming album which they said would be released "later this spring."
 On March 7, the band released another single from the album, "Dive", alongside an announcement of the album's title.

 7 is the seventh studio album by Beach House, released on May 11, 2018, through Sub Pop.
 It follows the B-Sides and Rarities compilation album released in 2017, which served as a proverbial "cleaning out the closet" to pave the way for a new creative process.

 The album saw the group's departure from longtime producer Chris Coady.
-7 was co-produced by Beach House and Pete “Sonic Boom” Kember.
+7 was co-produced by Beach House and Pete "Sonic Boom" Kember.
 His work with Spacemen 3 and Spectrum impressed the band to reach out and see if he might like to co-produce the album with them.
 The record also features drums from James Barone, the band's longtime live drummer.

-Throughout the process of recording 7, the band's goal was rebirth and rejuvenation.
-They wanted to rethink old methods and shed some self-imposed limitations.
-In the past, they've often limited their writing to parts that they can perform live.
-On 7, they decided to follow whatever came naturally.
-As a result, there are some songs with no guitar, and some without keyboard.
-There are songs with layers and production that they could never recreate live, and that was exciting to them.
-Basically, letting creative moods, instead of instrumentation, dictate the album’s feel.
+In a promo interview following up to the release of the record, the band explained about the recording process:

 ‘’This album felt really kinetic.
 We tend to make pretty still music, and this record felt like we were really excited by the kind of bubbling, chaotic, discordant energy field. … The vibe and the show are getting more energetic and messy, but in what I think is a cool way.
-Maybe a little bit more “rock and roll,” to use the old term,’’ adds Scally.
+Maybe a little bit more "rock and roll," to use the old term,’’ adds Scally.

 On October 23, 2018, the band released a limited edition 7-inch vinyl of "Lose Your Smile" from 7 as the A-side and a new track from the recording sessions of 7 titled "Alien" as the B-side.
 The vinyl was originally sold on the band's European tour in dates from September to October.
 In addition, "Alien" was released as a standalone single to digital download and streaming services.